Skip to main content

 Partner

-Pattric assists clients with many aspects of intellectual property law, including patent and trademark litigation as both plaintiff and defendant, as well as intellectual property counseling to protect and enforce patents, trademarks, copyrights, and trade secrets.
-Pattric also assists clients with licensing (inbound and outbound) of intellectual property assets.
-He focuses on counseling clients regarding procurement strategies for intellectual property assets and licensing programs for those same intellectual property assets.
+Pattric assists clients with many aspects of intellectual property law, including patent and trademark litigation as both plaintiff and defendant, as well as IP counseling to protect and enforce patents, trademarks, copyrights, and trade secrets.
+He also assists clients with licensing (inbound and outbound) of IP assets.
 Pattric has extensive experience with software implemented technologies and strategic patent matters including accelerated patent applications, post grant patent matters including ex parte patent reexaminations, inter partes patent reexaminations, reissue patent applications and interferences.
-He leads Procopio’s Software practice.
+He leads Procopio’s Artificial Intelligence and Software practice.

-Pattric assists clients with many aspects of intellectual property law, including patent and trademark litigation as both plaintiff and defendant, as well as intellectual property counseling to protect and enforce patents, trademarks, copyrights, and trade secrets.
-Pattric also assists clients with licensing (inbound and outbound) of intellectual property assets.
-He focuses on counseling clients regarding procurement strategies for intellectual property assets and licensing programs for those same intellectual property assets.
+Pattric assists clients with many aspects of intellectual property law, including patent and trademark litigation as both plaintiff and defendant, as well as IP counseling to protect and enforce patents, trademarks, copyrights, and trade secrets.
+He also assists clients with licensing (inbound and outbound) of IP assets.
 Pattric has extensive experience with software implemented technologies and strategic patent matters including accelerated patent applications, post grant patent matters including ex parte patent reexaminations, inter partes patent reexaminations, reissue patent applications and interferences.
-He leads Procopio’s Software practice.
+He leads Procopio’s Artificial Intelligence and Software practice.

 Jonathan D. Cheng